ShirAmir/ComputerVisionCourse/facialRecognition/guide.md

 __Test:__
     1. Detect & align faces in the test image.
     2. Compute the distance between each new face and each data set.
-    3. Classify which face belongs to each data sets and which do not belong to any.
+    3. Classify each face to a person in the database or determine it isn't in the database.

 #### Training
-During the training stage, several data sets are processed in order to achieve crucial data.
+During the training stage, several data sets are processed in order to achieve essential data.
-That includes the eigenfaces, the covariance matrices and the mean projections of each person.
+That includes the eigenfaces, the mean projections and their covariance matrices of each person.
 The eigenfaces are acquired by applying the Principal Component Analysis ([PCA](https://en.wikipedia.org/wiki/Principal_component_analysis)) on all the acquired faces.
 Then, we acquire the projection of all the faces in the data set on the face space.